 Two or three intermediate cards in a suit (8, 9, 10) especially if headed by honours.

-Honours in suits shown by your right hand opponent (you are sitting 'over' them).
+Honours in suits shown by the right hand opponent (you are sitting 'over' them).

-And many players like to open the ♠ suit to make overcalling more difficult.
+And many players like to open the ♠ suit whenever possible to make overcalling more difficult.

-Assessing a 'boarder line' hand is also about the defensive strength of you hand.
-Good defensive values include:
+Assessing a 'boarder line' hand is also about the defensive strength of a hand.
+Good defensive values include:-

 Honours and/or length in opponents suit.